shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-managing-cookie-segments.md

 ## View your cookie attributes

-When you navigate to the cookie viewer, you will see your Xandr User ID, what geo overrides you have set, and all of the segments you belong to.
+When you navigate to the cookie viewer, you will see your Microsoft Advertising User ID, what geo overrides you have set, and all of the segments you belong to.

 ## Override your cookie attributes